Federal Complaint Procedures

 - Title IV, Part A – Student Support and Academic Enrichment

 - Title IV, Part B – 21st Century Community Learning Centers

 - Title IX, Part A - McKinney-Vento Homeless Assistance

-Complaints from private schools, Glynn County School System employees, parents, and community stakeholders must be filed in writing to the site based administrator or his/her designee.
+Complaints from private schools, Glynn County School System employees, parents, and community stakeholders must be filed in writing to the site-based administrator or his/her designee.
 All information in the Glynn County Complaint form must be documented (see below).
-In the event the complaint cannot be resolved at the site level, or by the appropriate system level personnel who is directly in charge of the program, a formal complaint must be filed in writing to the Glynn County School Superintendent or his/her designee.
+In the event the complaint cannot be resolved at the site level, or by the appropriate system-level personnel directly in charge of the program, a formal complaint must be filed in writing to the Glynn County School Superintendent or his/her designee.
 The complaint must include the following:

 - A statement that the LEA has violated a requirement of a Federal statute or regulation that applies to an applicable program;

 - The date on which the violation occurred;

 - The facts on which the statement is based and the specific requirement allegedly violated (include citation to the Federal statute or regulation);

 - A list of the names and telephone numbers of individuals who can provide additional information;